 BONUS TIP: Stick with spinning gear.
 Baitcasting reels require a lot of practice, and if you hand one to an inexperienced kid, chances are it’ll be tangled beyond all repair in a matter of minutes.
 Closed-faced reels, meanwhile, are usually poorly built and break often (which is why they’re also the cheapest option - get that kiddie something decent, you skinflint!).

-Looking for a fishing boat?
-Read How to pick the perfect boat for fishing or Sports Fishers: five top fishing boats.
+For more advice on choosing a fishing boat, read Dave Barham's guide to fishing boats or Sports Fishers: five top fishing boats.
 Fishing luck: 3 unusual ways to improve your catch will help improve your catch.